n98/magerun2

 --dry-run Do everything but the actual dump.
 Useful to test.

---force -f Do not prompt if all options are defined
+-f, --force Do not prompt if all options are defined.

 --git-friendly Use one insert statement, but with line breaks instead of separate insert statements.

 --human-readable Use a single insert with column names per row.
+Use db:import --optimize for faster import.

---keep-definer Do not replace DEFINER in dump with CURRENT_USER
+--keep-definer Do not replace DEFINER in dump with CURRENT_USER.

---keep-column-statistics Retains column statistics table in mysqldump
+--keep-column-statistics Retains column statistics table in mysqldump.

---no-single-transaction Do not use single-transaction (not recommended, this is blocking)
+--no-single-transaction Do not use single-transaction (not recommended, this is blocking).

 --no-tablespaces Use this option if you want to create a dump without having the PROCESS privilege.

---set-gtid-purged-off Adds --set-gtid-purged=OFF to mysqlqump
+--set-gtid-purged-off Adds --set-gtid-purged=OFF to mysqldump.

---stdout Dump to stdout
+--stdout Dump to stdout.

-Only the mysqldump command:
+Only the dump command:

 n98-magerun2.phar db:dump --only-command [filename]